usejang/git_test2/README.md

  - Deep learning

 ### Conflict with master
-This is written for making big
+This is written for making big troble